CSB5/driver_evaluation/README.md

 # Dependencies

-The Perl module 'Config::Simple is required.
+- The Perl module 'Config::Simple' is required.
 The steps needed to install this module can be found [here](http://www.livejournal.com/doc/server/lj.install.perl_setup.modules.html).

 # How to evaluate your methods

-1)Analyse the 15 cancer types using your method(s)
+1) Analyse the 15 cancer types using your method(s)

-2)Convert the output file of your method in our unified result format.
+2) Convert the output file of your method in our unified result format.
 The file should be writen for each cancer type in EVALUATION_DATA_SET/RESULTS/CANCER_TYPE/method_name.result

-3)Run our evaluation script
+3) Run our evaluation script

 You may run the script <driver_evaluation.pl> as below,

 	perl path_to/driver_evaluation.pl --config path_to/driver_evaluation.cfg

-The config file contains the the options listed below that are relevant to your run.
+The config file contains the the options.

 - **analysis_dir:**	Main directory for results